-ENG 273 African-American Literature 3 0 0 3
+ENG 273 African-American Literature

-Prerequisites: Take one: ENG 112, ENG 113 or ENG 114
+Prerequisites: "C" or better earned in ENG 112, ENG 113 or ENG 114

-TThis course provides a survey of the development of African-American literature from its beginnings to the present.
+This course provides a survey of the development of African-American literature from its beginnings to the present.
 Emphasis is placed on historical and cultural context, themes, literary traditions, and backgrounds of the authors.
 Upon completion, students should be able to interpret, analyze, and respond to selected texts.
 This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.